This article was updated by the Great British Mag content team on 15 September 2021

-The weather is a favourite topic of conversation between Brits, so it’s not surprising we have so many words and phrases to describe the conditions outside.
+The weather is a favourite topic of conversation between Brits, so it’s not surprising that we have so many words and phrases to describe the conditions outside.

 It’s not unusual for people when they first meet to chat about the weather, as it’s a safe conversation that doesn’t require either party to ask any personal questions about one another.

 As the weather in Britain is changeable at the drop of a hat, there’s always something to talk about.
-You could find yourself in conversation about the cold and drizzling rain with a complete stranger in a coffee shop, or you could be sitting friends in a park, raving about the sunshine.
+You could find yourself in conversation about the cold and drizzling rain with a complete stranger in a coffee shop, or you could be sitting with friends in a park, raving about the sunshine.

 This list is by no means exhaustive but you are likely to come across the following.
 Try out a few yourself!